mckennalab/FlashFry/README.md

 - `moreno2015` (ranking score) - Moreno-Mateos and Vejnar's CRISPRscan on-target scoring scheme: [Pubmed](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4589495/).
 Scores range from 1 (highly active at their target) to 0 (not an active cutting guide).
 Negitive values are possible.
 Read Haeussler et al. for caveats about this score [Link](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1012-2)

 - `rank` (meta score) - This score takes the rank-ordering of any scoring metric included above, finds the median rank, and then ranks all of the guides by their median rank.
 Scores that are undefined (such as on-target scores that aren't given enough sequence context to score) are tied at the worst rank before calculating the median rank.
+The top 1000 guides are then ranked using the [Schulze voting method](https://en.wikipedia.org/wiki/Schulze_method).
 This is intended to help users pick the best aggregate targets across multiple scoring schemes.
 This is still a bit experimental.

 - `bedannotator` - annotate the scored output file with associated annotations from a BED file.
  Additional command line options: